 One of the quick ways to get the citizenship is to establish a business that employs more than 100 Turks or invest in fixed capital.
 In addition, by citizenship by residence, establish a business and meet the above requirements, will allow us to obtain the Turkish passport in 5 years.
 Now, the million-dollar question is, what opportunities does the country offer us to start our business project.
 Keep reading.

-Despite the collapse last year, Turkey has been in recent times one of the main recipients of foreign direct investment of all East Asian countries, surpassing UAE in 2015.
-An evidence of the potential of its economy.
-Its internal market is more than 70 million people, with a growing consumer middle class, public investment plans, developed infrastructures.
-It is a gateway and distribution hub to the European market, Middle East, Central Asia, and North Africa.
-It has signed free trade agreements with EFTA and with 32 other countries.
-The picture starts to look better.
+Despite the collapse in 2016, Turkey has in recent times been one of the main recipients of foreign direct investment of West Asia, just behind Israel.
+It has an internal market of more than 70 million people, with a growing consumer middle class, public investment plans and developed infrastructure.
+The country is a gateway and distribution hub to the European market, Middle East, Central Asia, and North Africa, and it has signed free trade agreements with EFTA and with 32 other countries.
+It has the resources to be resilient in the face of crises, which it has demonstrated many times in its past.

-The industry is one of the sectors with the most investment opportunities, being one of the most competitive European countries in the manufacturing, textile and agri-food sectors.
-Automotive is another of its key sectors, especially in the vehicle materials supply market.
+Industry is one of the sectors with the most investment opportunities, being one of the most competitive European countries in the manufacturing, textile and agri-food sectors.
+The automotive industry is another of its key sectors, especially in the vehicle materials supply market.
 Other important developing sectors are energy, construction, telecommunications, the chemical industry, and health.
-In addition, it presents important opportunities in the mineral sector, its richness in natural resources such as boron, coal, iron, chromium, copper or silver, which are still underutilized.
+In addition, it presents important opportunities in the mineral sector, with richness in natural resources such as boron, coal, iron, chromium, copper or silver that are still underutilized.

-Turkey tourism sector was one of those with great opportunities, but by 2016 it fell by around 30% compared to 2015, due to the perception of insecurity (terrorism, political instability) by foreigners.
-In the current climate of uncertainty, the next events will mark the sector’s medium-term future.
+Turkey’s tourism sector was one of those with great opportunities, but by 2016 it fell by around 30% compared to 2015, due to the perception of insecurity (terrorism, political instability) by foreigners.
+It has since started to pick up again since the government’s rapprochement with Russia in 2018, which is a major source of its tourist arrivals.

 As discussed earlier, thanks to its strategic position, it also offers good opportunities in the logistics, transportation and insurance sectors.

-The Turkish workforce is formed and flexible at a relatively low cost compared to most European Union countries.
+The Turkish workforce is developed and flexible, with a relatively low cost compared to most European Union countries.
 The average gross monthly salary in January 2016 was TRY 4,020 (≈USD 1,000).
 The current gross minimum wage Is TRY 1,777 (≈USD 460).

 Invest in Real Estate in Turkey

-Turkey real estate sector has been largely responsible for the economic growth of the country in the last five years, as well as being the prime sector of foreign direct investment.
+Turkey’s real estate sector has been a major driver of the country’s economic growth in recent years, as well as being the prime sector of foreign direct investment.
 In 2012, the law was changed, allowing foreigners to buy properties based on reciprocity.
 After three years, the number of homes was increased by 4 million.
-In 2015 alone, more than 22,000 houses were sold to non-Turks with a value of almost USD 4M (at the exchange rate of early 2016), is one of the best real estate markets performance of the world.
-The price increase a 26% (not adjusted to inflation) in Istanbul and 12% (not adjusted to inflation) in Ankara.
+In 2015 alone, more than 22,000 houses were sold to non-Turks with a value of almost USD 4M (at the exchange rate of early 2016), making it one of the best real estate market performers of the world.
+The price increased 26% (not adjusted to inflation) in Istanbul and 12% (not adjusted to inflation) in Ankara.

 In the first two quarters of 2016, price increases slowed.
 The average growth was 13.98% (4.76% inflation-adjusted), due to political and economic uncertainty in the country and the foreign direct investment collapse.
 In order to overcome it, the Government has launched programs to attract foreign capital, such as economic citizenship, which, along with the low value of the Turkish lira, can encourage foreign investment.

-Currently, the average square meter price in Turkey is approximately TRY 13,000 (≈USD 3,200).
-The average gross rental yield is 3.79%, one of the lowest in Europe, proof that the price increase is not has been offset by an increase in the rental price.
+Currently (2019), the average square meter price in Turkey is approximately TRY 8,500 (≈USD 1,500).
+The average gross rental yield is 4.96%, which has been buoyed by the sharp drop in real estate prices since 2016.

 Savings & Capital Markets in Turkey

 The market value of the top 20 companies traded in Borsa Istanbul (BIST), Turkey’s stock market, shot up almost TL 42.6b in 2016 against all odds.
 At December 30, 2016, the total market value of the companies was TL 616b, TL 61b more than just the previous year.
-The coup, the Brexit, the US presidential elections, and the Fed policy led to fluctuations and uncertainty in the market.
-Following the coup attempt, the market fell by a week in almost TL 78b, but it rebounded quickly against all odds.
+The coup, Brexit, the US presidential elections, and the Fed policy led to fluctuations and uncertainty in the market.
+Following the coup attempt, the market fell by almost TL 78b in a week, but it rebounded quickly against all odds.
+It has since been rebounding since another drop in early 2019.

-Currently, S&P rates Turkey Bond at BB with a negative outlook, while, Fitch rates it at BB + with a negative outlook.
+Currently, S&P rates Turkey Bond at B1 with a negative outlook, while, Fitch rates it at BB – with a negative outlook.
 In the second half of 2016, the 10-year Turkey Bond Interest rate shot up, with an annual low of less than 9% from July 2016 to 11.8% at the beginning of 2017.
-As of January 31, 2017, interest on the 10-year Treasury Bond was at 10.69%.
+As of September 25, 2019, interest on the 10-year Treasury Bond was at 13.78%, down more than 4% from its 2018 level.

 In Turkey, a foreigner can own a Turkish company in its entirety.
 The LLC (Limited Liability Company) is the most common for small and medium-sized companies and JSC (Joint Stock Company) for large corporations.

 - Limited Liability Company: the most common among foreign investors for the ease and simplicity of the incorporation process.
-Administered by a Board of Directors, it requires at least one shareholder and a minimum capital of TRY 10,000 (≈USD 2,600).
+Administered by a Board of Directors, an LLC requires at least one shareholder and a minimum capital of TRY 10,000 (≈USD 2,600).

-Other options available are the Collective Company or Commandite Company, which do not require minimum capital, or the establishment of a branch, the easiest, quickest and least expensive way to incorporate.
+Other options available are the Collective Company or Commandite Company, which do not require minimum capital, or the establishment of a branch, which is the easiest, quickest and least expensive way to incorporate.

 The process of registering an LLC, the most common business form in Turkey, usually takes about 7 days on average.
 The minimum paid-in capital required is TRY 2,500 (≈ USD 650).
-Costs will vary depending on the size of the company but would be around TRY 4,000 (≈ USD 1,000).
+Costs will vary depending on the size of the company are normally around TRY 4,000 (≈ USD 1,000).

 Taxes in Turkey